 Q4.
-What expenses can I claim if I am an artist?
+What expenses can I claim if I am an artist who is GST registered?

-- A4.
-As an artist you are entitled to claim input tax credit for GST incurred on purchases of goods or services in the course or furtherance of your business.
-Examples are
+A4.
+As an artist who is GST registered, you are entitled to claim input tax credit for GST incurred on purchases of goods or services in the course or furtherance of your business.

-- coaching classes;
+Examples are:

-- wardrobe and cosmetic for plays;
+- (a) coaching classes;

-- props;
+- (b) wardrobe and cosmetic for plays;

-- technical and professional supports; and
+- (c) props;

-- musical and electronic instruments.
+- (d) technical and professional supports; and - (e) musical and electronic instruments.